Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I swung my knife at the Chancellor, nicking him in the face.
 It was a shallow blow that did little physical damage, but I had clearly driven my point.

 “Well said, Sir Claude.”

-“Young Miss Ludmila came to get me, but to my surprise, the army is gone and a demon in its place.
+“Young Miss Ludmila came to get me, but to my surprise, the army is gone, and a demon is in its place.
 It appears that I’ll have to adjust my serving tray to account for it.”